Inpatients

 Patients who are admitted to any of our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bathrooms will be close to their bed area.
 Sharing with members of the opposite sex will only happen by exception based on clinical need, for example, where patients need specialist equipment such as in Intensive Care or when patients choose to share.

-A named, qualified nurse will co-ordinate your nursing care throughout your stay.
+A named, qualified nurse will co-ordinate your care throughout your stay.
 The nursing and medical staff will talk to you about your procedure and any individual needs.
 You will be asked for any relevant personal information, including contact details in case of an emergency.

-Free WiFi is available throughout our hospitals.
+Free NHS WiFi is available throughout our hospitals.

 Doctors